Small Business Health Care Tax Credit Questions and Answers: Who Gets the Tax Credit

 Green Lake, Lafayette, Marquette, Florence, and Menominee counties.

 For a detailed description of this transition relief, see Notice 2014-6.

-A. Yes, an eligible small employer may take the credit for tax years beginning in 2010 through 2013 without those years counting toward the two-consecutive taxable year period.
+A7.
+Yes, if an eligible small employer takes the credit for tax years beginning in 2010 through 2013, those years do not count toward the two-consecutive taxable year period.
 Starting in 2014, an employer may claim the credit for two-consecutive taxable years, beginning with the first taxable year in or after 2014 in which the eligible small employer attaches a Form 8941 to its income tax return, or in the case of a tax-exempt eligible small employer, attaches a Form 8941 to the Form 990-T.

 Q8.
 Is a household employer eligible for the credit, even if he or she has employees who are not performing services in a trade or business?